ashvinck/Internship_Jr.developer/README.md

-# User Authentication App
+# A demo of a simple microservice application

 ### Description

-This is a simple user authentication microservice application where in the flow is as below:<br/>
+This is a simple demo of a microservice architecture where in the flow is as below:<br/>

 - Registering a user -> using email and password.<br/>
 - Login-> using registered credentials.<br/>